Where to Eat in Vienna: My Personal Recommendations

 Modern Viennese food + classics

-(Last visited a few months ago — still excellent.)
+(Last visited a few months ago and it is still excellent.)

 Steirereck im Stadtpark